The greatest spinners of all time

 • Mimicry – spiders can make themselves appear to be ants while they’re hunting for ants.
 They hold two legs up to look like antennae and walk in a meandering fashion.
 And spiders aren’t the only wild creatures that use mimicry.
 Don’t say you weren’t warned.

-• Jumping – Javier Sotomayor (men’s best world-class high jumper according to Rookie Road) looks like a trifler compared to spiders.
+• Jumping – Javier Sotomayor (men’s best world-class high jumper according to Top End Sports) looks like a trifler compared to spiders.
 They can jump 100 times the length of their bodies.
 Using my height–and if I had a spider’s ability–I could jump 183 yards.
 That’s more than 182 yards over the length I can actually manage.

 If you aren’t impressed with spiders yet, you have a bar so high I couldn’t see it with the Hubble telescope.
 How’s the air up there?
 But back to spiders.